donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ```

-And this solution faces the same problem and the infinite series solution.
+And this solution faces the same problem as the infinite series solution, which seems to be natural.

 It is only solvable when $\frac{m_2}{2MI}\frac{(\overrightarrow{bar1} \cdot \overrightarrow{bar2})^2}{|\overrightarrow{bar2}|^2}$ is less than 1.